In order to save your favorite festival events and create your own festival calendar, you need to register.

 Join us for UTOPIA: touch, an hour-long, live, durational performance with 9 dancers in isolation exploring the tendernesses of unity and rebellion.

-Team: Vladimir Kremenović and Leah Crosby
+Team: Vladimir Kremenović

 We are exploring proximity and unity in the virtual space while grappling with the politics of surveillance and tensions between obedience and freedom.
 It is the second event in UTOPIA, a series of dance performances drawing inspiration from brutalist architecture, principles of socialism and democracy, and lasting questions surrounding the breakup of Yugoslavia.